November 1918 insurgency in Alsace–Lorraine: Overview

-In the wake of the German Revolution, councils of workers and soldiers (Soldaten- und Arbeiterräte) formed in Mulhouse on 9 November and in Colmar and Strasbourg on 10 November, in parallel to other such bodies set up in the general revolutionary atmosphere of the expiring Reich and in imitation of the Russian equivalent soviets.
-Under the Empire of 1871–1918, the territory constituting the Reichsland (or Imperial Province) of Alsace–Lorraine was administered directly by the imperial government in Berlin, and was granted some measure of autonomy in 1911.
-Similarly, the Kaiser was also the local sovereign of the Land, so that Kaiser Wilhelm II's abdication on 9 November involved the fall of the monarchy both at the national and at the regional level, with a consequent legal power vacuum.
+In the wake of the German Revolution, councils of workers and soldiers (Soldaten- und Arbeiterräte) formed in Mulhouse on November 9 and in Colmar and Strasbourg on November 10, in parallel to other such bodies set up in the general revolutionary atmosphere of the expiring Reich and in imitation of the Russian equivalent soviets.
+Under the Empire of 1871–1918, the territory constituting the Reichsland (or Imperial Province) of Alsace–Lorraine was administered directly by the imperial government in Berlin.
+It was granted some measure of autonomy in 1911.
+Similarly, the Kaiser was also the local sovereign of the land, so that Kaiser Wilhelm II's abdication on November 9 involved the fall of the monarchy both at the national and at the regional level, with a consequent legal power vacuum.
 In this chaotic situation the Landtag proclaimed itself the supreme authority of the land with the name of Nationalrat and the Soviet of Strasbourg claimed the foundation of a Republic of Alsace-Lorraine, while the pro-bourgeoisie Majority German Social Democratic Party Reichstag representative for Colmar Jacques Peirotes announced the establishment of the French rule, asking Paris to send troops quickly.

-While the workers' and soldiers' councils disbanded themselves with the departure of the German troops between 11 and 17 November, the arrival of the French Army stabilized the situation: French troops put the region under military occupation and entered Strasbourg on 21 November.
-The MSPD led National Council proclaimed the return of Alsace to France on 5 December, even though this process did not gain international recognition until the signature of the Treaty of Versailles in 1919.
+While the workers' and soldiers' councils disbanded themselves with the departure of the German troops between November 11-17 the arrival of the French Army stabilized the situation: French troops put the region under military occupation and entered Strasbourg on November 21.
+The MSPD led the National Council, which proclaimed the return of Alsace to France on December 5, even though this process did not gain international recognition until the signature of the Treaty of Versailles in 1919.